merovex-press/stranded-series/checksum.md

 ## Concept/Franchise

-### Format

-**_a listing of key features of your series (number & length of episodes, structure of episodes, genre, release pattern)_**

-* Each season comprises eight episodes, one sequence per episode.
-* Each episode is 26,500±2,500 words or 80±8 pages in length, split into 8 segments.
-* Episode structure will follow 8-segment, with an A-story, B-Story and perhaps C-Story.
-* Write the entire first season, then drop the first four as single novellas and one bundle.
-Then drop the next novel every six weeks, which buys you six months.
-* Each season should model a Biblical theme story (e.g. Gideon, David)

 <!-- The average read-time for an episode in this series is 120 minutes @ 220wpm ± 10% (26,500±2,500 words or 80±8 pages).
 This is 212 Audible minutes @ 125wpm or 3.5 hours.